 Hanover a Manufacturing Magnet

-During a recent tour of local businesses in Hanover PA, the Pennsylvania Department of Labor and Industry Secretary, Julia Hearthway described Hanover as a ‘manufacturing magnet’.
-The purpose of her tour was to begin a dialog about how state officials and local manufacturing companies can work together to promote more jobs in Hanover and all of Pennsylvania.
+During a tour of local businesses in Hanover, the Pennsylvania Department of Labor and Industry Secretary, Julia Hearthway, described Hanover as a “manufacturing magnet.”
+The purpose of her tour was to begin a dialogue about how state officials and local manufacturing companies can work together to promote more jobs in Hanover and all of Pennsylvania.

 Most Common Manufacturing Workplace Injuries

 Sprains and strains are the most commonly reported injuries across the board of all workers’ compensation claims.
 Manufacturing job injuries are no different, as there were 39,790 cases reported.
 The runner up was cuts & lacerations, with less than half that number at 14,770.
 The body parts most effected were the trunk, hands & shoulders.

 The data also indicated that repetitive stress injuries were more common in manufacturing jobs than any other sector of the economy.
 The average number of manufacturing cases where a repetitive stress injury forced an employee to take time away from work was twice the average of any other private industry.

 Help for Those Injured at Work or On-The-Job

 Our Pennsylvania workers’ compensation team at Handler, Henning & Rosenberg is well-versed in the latest changes to workers’ compensation legislation.
 Founded in 1922, our firm has been protecting the workers of Pennsylvania for nearly a century.
 We know what our clients need, and we know what it takes to get a claim approved quickly, effectively, and with minimal obstacles.

 If you have been denied Work Comp benefits, don’t give up—we can help you file an appeal and fight for the benefits you deserve.
 Find out your legal options by calling (888) 498-3023 for a free consultation.